danielabdi-noaa/gfs-docker/README.md

 ## Requirements
 Docker should be already installed on the system to generate images.
 You need to have access to NEMSfv3gfs source code.
+If you want to compile the whole global-workflow, you will need access to that repositiory with its components (including GSI) etc.

-## Preparing NEMSfv3gfs
+## Preparing NEMSfv3gfs and/or global-workflow

 You would need to clone the NEMSfv3gfs repository from vlab and put it in the main directory.
 If you have already setup gerrit for ssh clone, this is how to do it